 Ceaser's influences are as diverse as his style, laying down his own brand of rhythmical precision.
 In the past sharing the stage with the Beach Boys, Bill Engval, Cher, Chicago, Village People along with some of the most established names in the entertainment industry and is now the heartbeat of Mad River Dogs!

-Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver bass guitar.
-Now laying down rhythmic patterns and grooves with his special blend of meekness allowing the DOGS to maintain its own style and musical direction.
+Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver... bass guitar.
+Laying down rhythmic patterns and grooves with his special blend of meekness allows the DOGS to maintain their own style and musical direction.

 Keyboard / Harmonica

 Earl brings his “A” game to every performance.
 Not always available for every gig but when the DOGS need that special "bark" of his high energy appearance he always delivers straight from the heart!

 |Katz & DOGS||10 Apr 2020||Friday||1221 E Stroop Rd, Kettering, Ohio 45429, USA|

 |Mad River Dogs Return!||11 Apr 2020||Saturday||3979 Colonel Glenn Hwy, Beavercreek, Ohio 45324, USA|

 |Mad River Dogs Debut Wings Beavercreek||02 May 2020||Saturday||3347 Seajay Dr, Beavercreek, Ohio 45430, USA|

 |Blessing of The Bikes 2020||17 May 2020||Sunday||1166 Dayton Xenia Rd, Xenia, Ohio 45385, USA|